mrange/minesweeper2024/source/minesweeper/SCRIPT.md

 You start the game with 1000 points, which tick down.
 You carry over the remaining points when finishing a board, so it's good to be quick and precise.
 If you hit a bomb, the game is over, and you get your final score.

 When I started, I realized the x86 code would be bigger than for the other 4KiB intros I had done.
-I thought I could optimize with assembler, but it was folly.
-I saved some bytes with assembler code, but found more space by rewriting the OpenGL shader.
+I thought I could optimize with assembler, but I only managed to save some bytes with assembler code.
+I was more successful by rewriting the OpenGL shader.
 A better x86 programmer could probably save more bytes.

 I use uniform arrays to send the game state to the shader, which is probably why the GPU load is high on low-tier graphics cards.
 Arrays are bad for performance but good for space.
 With more time, I could rewrite to use a texture instead.
 Mid-tier NVIDIA cards seem to optimize array access.